scGetStuff/top-js-todo/README.md

 ### Requirements

 -   add priority, description, due date
--   add sorting; headers should be links that sort alternate asc/des
+-   add sorting; i would like to make headers as links that sort alternate asc/des

 ### Notes

+-   user has to hit the save button, i'm not make it automatic on every edit
 -   Personal preferance with ess6 modules, i hate the existance of defaults, i do not use them.
 -   JSON.stringify() only writes out public fields, kind of makes seralizing class with private fields a problem. i don't want to deal with other libraries for seralizing, just keeping it simpler and going all public.
 -   Namespace thing; I started with static methods, then switched back to regular functions.